 It is generally the case that, because each degree program has specific requirements, transferring of academic credit or transferring between degree programs becomes more difficult as the student progresses.
-A student who elects to transfer between degree programs within Claremont School of Theology needs to complete an Intent to Change Degree form, available from the Registrar, and should also consult with the Office of Financial Aid.
+A student who elects to transfer between degree programs within Claremont School of

+Theology needs to complete an Intent to Change Degree form, available from the Registrar, and should also consult with the Office of Financial Aid regarding their scholarship and loan eligibility.
 Students changing degree programs are not guaranteed the same amount of scholarship assistance they received under their original program, nor are they guaranteed additional scholarship assistance if the new program is longer than the previous program.